jimholmes/resumes/Current_Resume.md

 -   Assisted with design and implementation of several proof of concept workflows on the Microsoft Office SharePoint Server platform.

-## August 2003 - March 2005: Northrop Grumman Space Technology, Kettering, Ohio
+## Northrop Grumman Space Technology, Kettering, Ohio: August 2003 - March 2005

 **Systems/Software Engineer**